Keyboard shortcuts

 Awards

-1. Fastest lap Award
+1. Fastest Time Awards

-3. Engineering Excellence Award
+2. Engineering Excellence Award

 • The awarded team will be selected from judges based on design documents and implementation of components on the kart.